Orange County Continues to Push Charter Amendments Pertaining to the Rural Boundary and Voluntary Annexations

 Voluntary Annexation

-As currently drafted, proposed Ordinance 24-1069 requires that voluntary annexations within Rural Area must be approved by an affirmative vote of a majority of the Board of County Commissioners plus one vote.
+As currently drafted, proposed Ordinance 24-1069 requires that all voluntary annexations, both inside and outside of the Rural Boundary, must be approved by an affirmative vote of a majority of the Board of County Commissioners plus one vote.
 The annexing municipality must also provide notice to Orange County 10 days prior to the first scheduled public hearing.

 Importantly, the exclusive method of voluntary annexation provided in the proposed ordinance does not apply to municipalities that have a joint planning agreement with Orange County.